top of page

 Biography

-Dr. Elizabeth Jacobs is a Postdoctoral Fellow at the Max Planck Institute for Demographic Research, where she constructs and analyzes novel data sources to study global mobility.
+Dr. Elizabeth Jacobs is an Assistant Professor of Sociology at the University of Connecticut, where she constructs and analyzes novel data sources to study global mobility.
 Her research spans the areas of migration, race, gender, education and work and centers on the institutional reproduction of inequality in global contexts.
 In particular, she asks how institutions – state, corporate, and academic – shape the economic, social and spatial mobility of immigrants and refugees.

 Liz employs novel datasets to study global mobility in longitudinal, transnational perspective.
-At Max Planck, she is working with a global dataset of migration histories constructed from LinkedIn to study how migration policy influences global patterns of labor market incorporation.
+She is a research affiliate of the Max Planck Institute for Demographic Research, where she held a Postdoctoral Fellowship to work with a global dataset of migration histories constructed from LinkedIn to study how migration policy influences global patterns of labor market incorporation.

 This work expands her mixed-methods dissertation project engages long-standing questions about skilled migration and return migration using novel data sources.
 She constructed a new dataset of migration histories, using employment history data from LinkedIn to study the migration behavior of skilled migrants in the United States.
 Specifically, examined how these flows are shaped by gender ideologies, and how public and private institutions collaborate and conflict as they shape global migration.
 The LinkedIn data gives purchase on studying exciting new dynamics unmeasurable in previous data, which is enriched through in-depth interviews with skilled migrants and institutional actors at universities, companies and the state.